worldwidepixel/worldwidepixel-website/src/content/music/flare.md

 My first experiments- actually, my first songs.

-\"missing\", \"burst\", and \"amphitheatre\" were what helped me really get my first footing into creating music.
+"missing", "burst", and "amphitheatre" were what helped me really get my first footing into creating music.
 Meanwhile, \"rumble\" and \"prenuptial\" were some early (and rather wacky) tracks for Spirit Studios- before it even had that name.
 While very silly, I hope someone can find the feeling in this that I put into these tracks when I first made them.
 And hopefully, you can get a laugh out of it too.